-The RPP submitted by MITECO includes in section 1.1 the description of the regional electricity crisis scenarios identified by ENTSO-E and the list of national electricity crisis scenarios is provided under section 4.
+The RPP submitted by DGEG includes a table in section 1.1 with the national electricity crisis scenarios identified for Portugal and a short description of each scenario.
 However, these descriptions are of very general nature.
-It is not possible to conclude from these descriptions what the concrete scenarios simulated for Spain are.
-For example, for the scenario named 'Cyberattack to critical control, protection and/or telecommunications equipment', there are no details on the concrete simulations according to the type of cyberattack (e.g. denial of service, illegal access attempts or manipulation of the information used by the control systems), nor quantifications of the impact of the risk scenario (references are limited to possibilities without describing specific impacts, e.g. "Ultimately, this would lead to problems in the operation of the system").
-Moreover, some of the scenarios considered with possible cross-border impact are not assessed (e.g. supply problems of natural gas).
+It is not possible to conclude from these descriptions what the concrete scenarios simulated for Portugal are.
+For example, for the scenario named 'Prolonged international failure of gas supply', there are no details on the concrete simulations, quantifications of the impact of the risk scenario (references are limited to possibilities without describing specific impacts, e.g. power plants that rely on natural gas may have limited available capacity to the system, without explaining to what extent or which plants) or possible mitigating measures (e.g. use of gas storages for electricity generation).

-The Commission considers that the RPP submitted by MITECO needs to be amended to further describe the national scenarios considered.
+The Commission considers that the RPP submitted by DGEG needs to be amended to further describe the national scenarios considered.
 This information on the national scenarios is necessary to assess the completeness and effectiveness of the preventive and mitigating measures contained in the RPP.
 Moreover, this information is also relevant for other Member States, notably within the same region, to understand the potential impacts and shared challenges that a number of these scenarios may pose.

 The Commission also considers that a refined assessment of the crisis scenarios is particularly necessary following the dramatic changes in the EU security situation as a result of the invasion of Ukraine by Russia.
-Consequently, the Commission takes the view that the RPP submitted by MITECO needs to be updated in the light of these circumstances, including geopolitical risks, dependence on fuels and on other supply chains from third countries (including fuel-switching possibilities) and spill over effects from other sectors into electricity (e.g. increase in electricity demand for heating purposes in the absence of other fuels).
-The Commission reminds MITECO that Article 10(8) of the Regulation already requires updating the RPP more frequently than every 4 years where circumstances so warrant.
+Consequently, the Commission takes the view that the RPP submitted by DGEG needs to be updated in the light of these circumstances, including geopolitical risks, dependence on fuels and on other supply chains from third countries (including fuel-switching possibilities) and spill over effects from other sectors into electricity (e.g. increase in electricity demand for heating purposes in the absence of other fuels).
+The

+Commission reminds DGEG that Article 10(8) of the Regulation already requires updating the RPP more frequently than every 4 years where circumstances so warrant.